sapegin/sapegin.me/src/content/blog/react-testing-1-best-practices.md

 ![End-to-end < Integration > Unit < Static](/images/testing-trophy.svg)

-It says that integration tests give you the biggest return on investment, so you should write more integration tests than any other kinds of tests.
+It says that we should spend more time writing integration tests than any other kind of tests.

 _End-to-end tests_ in the trophy mostly correspond to UI tests in the pyramid. _Integration tests_ verify big features or even whole pages but without any backend, a real database or a real browser.
 For example, render a login page, type a username and a password, click the “Log in” button and verify that the correct network request was sent, but without actually making any network requests — we’ll learn how to do it later.